-This Statement sets out the actions taken to evaluate and understand potential modern slavery risks pertaining to the business of the Reporting Companies and their respective supply chains as well as measures put in place to mitigate the possibility of occurrence of slavery and human trafficking in our business and supply chains.
+This statement sets out the actions taken to evaluate and understand potential modern slavery risks and other risks of human rights violations pertaining to the business of the Reporting Companies and their respective supply chains as well as measures put in place to mitigate the possibility of occurrence of slavery, human trafficking and other human rights violations in our business and supply chains.
+As the majority of our procurement is centralised, any risks apply to the whole business and mitigation measures are put in place across the group.